mmb-carb/ESTA/docs/DEVELOPERS.md

 #### General Structure

-Here is a basic diagram of ESTA's code structure:
+Here is a basic diagram of ESTA's code structure, including some default on-road classes:

     ESTA
     │   esta.py